buntine/p-prime-prime/CONTENT.md

 1. The characters `λ` and `R` are syntactically valid programs in p″.
 2. Programs can be composed.
 So, if `q₁` and `q₂` are programs in p″, then so is their composition: `q₁q₂`.
-3. If `q` is a program in p″, then so is `(q)`.
-So, any valid program can be iterated over (endless loops are still possible).
+3. Any valid program can be iterated over.
+So, if `q` is a program in p″, then so is `(q)`.
 This will make sense when we get to the semantics.
 4. That's it!

-- Semantics
+Böhm then goes on to explain the language semantics:

+- The machine has a finite alphabet of length `N`, where `N > 1`. `0` is considered a special character.
+So each memory cell can contain any value from `0` to `N`.
+- `R` is the operation of shifting the tapehead forward to the right one cell (if there is one).
+- `λ` is the operation of replacing the symbol, `c`, at the tapehead with `(c+1) mod (N+1)` and then shifting the tapehead to the left one cell.
+Note the modulus operation - so if `N = 5` then trying to increment `5` with result in the blank symbol `0` because `6 mod 6 = 0`.

 ## Brainfuck